CodingJacky/browsefast_chrome_extension/README.md

 # browsefast_chrome_extension
+(refer screenshots below for more info)
-This chrome extension drastically reduces the time taken to browse internet. refer sample screensots below...
+This chrome extension drastically reduces the time taken to browse internet.

 # Loading the extension in the browser: